 Cut off the stitched end from the bodkin.

-WALA - a NEW turning tool - which, a Linda says, will work on ANY length of a tube you might want to turn.
+WALA - a NEW turning tool - which, as Londa says, will work on ANY length of a tube you might want to turn.
 And the Ball Point Bodkin is just $4.25.
 Of course I sell this jewel on my website.
 Find it HERE.